Table of Contents

 🚸Best Neighborhoods in Frederick County for Young Families

 Parents with young children usually have some particular wants and needs when it comes to a neighborhood.
-While schools are certainly an important consideration, there are other items of interest to growing families, like nearby parks and playgrounds, pools and access to athletic teams.
+While schools are certainly an important consideration, there are other items of interest to growing families, like nearby parks and playgrounds, access to athletic teams and amenities, and pools.
 Many parents don’t want the responsibility or expense of a pool, but love having one in the neighborhood.
 For a reasonable HOA fee, families can all the fun amenities.
 Here’s a list of great communities full of all the goodies children love:

 - Whittier Pond is another planned, mixed use community, located off of Christopher Crossing and Yellow Springs Road.
 There is a pond next to a small commercial district.
 There are several ball fields throughout the community, with sidewalks and bike paths.
 The community has three pools.
 Whittier Elementary School is within the community.

 - Ballenger Creek is a group of neighborhoods in the city limits which are located close to all kinds of amenities, including parks, restaurants, ball fields, and more.
-The plus to Ballenger Creek is the location to commuter routes.
+The big plus to Ballenger Creek is the location to commuter routes going south.

 🏫Best Neighborhoods by School District in Frederick County